rdmpage/pdf-figure-extraction/README.md

 ### Fails

 - Annales Botanici Fennici 0003-3847 (some captions are to the side of the image, need to be clever about this).
+Australian Journal of Entomology 1326-6756 complex multipart figures that overlap with both images and text
 - Bothalia (complex multipart pictures) 0006-8241
 - Bull.
 Bot.
 Res., Harbin (Chinese text, images not extracted by pdftoxml) 1673-5102
 - Candollea 0373-2967 (figure captions small and left aligned, current code doesn’t find figs 3 and 4)